Article 1: Organizational Structure and Statement of Purpose

 Section 5-3: Quorum

-A minimum of eight eligible voting members of YDM shall constitute a quorum for holding a charter convention.
+A minimum of eight eligible voting members of YDMA shall constitute a quorum for holding a charter convention.

 Section 5-4: Passage

-Charter changes must be approved by 2/3 of those YDM members present and voting at a Charter Convention.
+Charter changes must be approved by 2/3 of those YDMA members present and voting at a Charter Convention.

 Article 6: Platform